TAURUS CONTINUED »

 © Ian Ridpath.
 All rights reserved

-Riccioli had previously given a written description of the Pleiades in his Almagestum Novum of 1651 in which he referred to the brightest star of the cluster as Maia.
-The later list in the Astronomiae Reformatae named the brightest star Alcyone, and that is the list we know today.
+Riccioli had previously given a written description of the Pleiades in his Almagestum Novum of 1651 in which he referred to the brightest star of the cluster (the lucida) as Maia.
+His later list in the Astronomiae Reformatae renamed the brightest star Alcyone, and that is the list of names we know today.